alekseysotnikov/CmdTool/README.md

 # CmdTool
 Command line tool intended to execute console commands easily.

 It is a tiny, pure object-oriented and immutable wrapper for [zt-exec](https://github.com/zeroturnaround/zt-exec) with additional features while executing external processes from Java.
-All features of [zt-exec](https://github.com/zeroturnaround/zt-exec) still available.
+All features of [zt-exec](https://github.com/zeroturnaround/zt-exec) are strongly keeping to be open for your needs.

 Java 8+ required.